- Code BIOL2161

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Two lectures per week; six laboratory sessions of up to four hours each; up to ten one-hour tutorials.
+Three lectures per week; six laboratory sessions of up to four hours each.

 Requisite and Incompatibility